-Step 3.
+Step 2.
 Focus on nutrition.
 Eating healthy is a challenge.
 It is also one of the biggest reasons you will see results in the next 28-days.
-Make sure you download and read through the 5 steps to better nutrition.
-I recommend cleaning out the fridge and cupboards to get rid of highly processed and sugary foods.
+You and your department have access to some great nutrition resources from TAHPI and Fire Rescue Fitness.
+Click on and read through the resources available to you (nutrition hacks, snack options, and SOGs to Eating Healthy) all are available on Target Solutions.
+At home, I recommend cleaning out the fridge and cupboards to get rid of highly processed and sugary foods.
 Start to get familiar with reading labels.
 And, prepare your food for the week.
 THIS IS HUGE!
 One day each week has no workout, so you can focus on preparing good nutrition.
 Go to the store and get healthy snacks and plan your meals.
+When at the stations, try to limit sugars, always eat your veggies and mind your portions.
+Request to at least have a salad available at each meal.
+Even though you are eating at the station, you can still read labels and plan ahead.

 Finally, start hydrating!
 Water can put out fires in your nutrition (like that pun).
-Stay hydrated and you will move better, have more energy, and avoid getting those stomach "pangs" (lack of hydration can be mistaken for hunger).
+Stay hydrated and you will move better, have more energy, and avoid getting those stomach "pangs."

-Step 4.
-Read through the FRF Workouts 101 and the Workouts.
+Step 3.
+Download the FRF/ TrainHeroic Workout App and look at the Workout Calendar.
 There are workout options for each day (except for the nutrition prep days, no workout these days).
 Use your goal and level of fitness determine which workout to do.
 I am taking all the excuses out of your workouts.
 There are options for each level of fitness and options that don't require any equipment at all.
 The workouts section has all the various workouts that you can download and save to your phone.
-I also included log sheets and gym companions that you download, print out and take with you to the gym.
-And, there are exercise substitution options (at the end of the document), so you can adapt your workout to what you have available...
-No Excuses.
+I am also including the NEW FRF app.
+You can log your workouts either by printing the workouts and recording manually or by using the new app.